 This video from Surgical Tech explains what these major instruments are.
 As well as when they’re likely to be used.

-A little bit of practice each week is sufficient starting out.
-Unless you’re on a surgical rotation or very keen on the specialism.
+A little bit of practice each week is sufficient starting out!

 How to Improve Suturing Skills

-The first time I ever tried suturing was actually on a live patient under the supervision of a orthopaedic surgeon (specialising in hands) in the UK.
-As the patient was under general anaesthetic – having undergone open carpal tunnel surgery – they didn’t have to put up with my hopeless pacing.
+The first time I ever tried suturing was actually on a live patient under the supervision of a orthopedic surgeon (specializing in hands) in the UK.
+As the patient was under general anesthetic – having undergone open carpal tunnel surgery – they didn’t have to put up with my hopeless pacing.
 Not to mention my nervous trembling!

 Notice how he advocates using your own suture kit, thread and practice silicon pad.
 You can pick each of these up on Amazon quite inexpensively.
 Here’s a link to the set I personally own that’s pretty much identical to that used in the video.

 Personally, I feel silicon pads are the best option of all on this list.
 They’re non-messy, maintain their shape and mimic the look and feel of skin pretty well.

 This is more than enough to get any med student started!

 How to Practice Surgery Skills on Fruit

 Soft fruits like bananas and oranges are surprisingly good objects to practice suturing and knot-tying with.
 They’re also inexpensive too.